Aliza Marogy, nutritionist and founder of clinical supplements Inessa, reveals her best health tips for working on your wellbeing this new year.

 One for one

-Alternate each alcoholic drink you have with a water or low-calorie soft drink.
+Alternate each alcoholic drink you have with a water or low-calorie soda water.
 Not only is it better for your health, but you’ll feel better for it the next morning.

 Seedlip, an alcohol-free spirit mixer, is a great alternative to gin or vodka, contains no sugar, sweeteners or calories (you read that correctly), and won’t give you a hangover.